 Figure 5: Google Chrome browser on an Andorid phone showing the URL in Punycode instead of IDN format.

-The Web browsers decide whether to display the IDN or Punycode format based on conditions like the presence of certain characters which can spoof the separators like "." or "/", determining whether all characters come from same language, if characters belong to allowable combinations or by checking if the domain belongs to whitelisted TLDs.
+The Web browsers decide whether to display the IDN or Punycode format based on conditions like the presence of certain characters which can spoof the separators like "." or "/", determining whether all characters come from same language, if characters belong to allowable combinations or by checking if the domain belongs to explicitly allowed TLDs.
 The algorithm for this is detailed here.
 Google Chrome has also adopted a similar set of rules as followed by Mozilla Firefox as detailed here.
 Browsers can make these decisions based on restriction levels as classified here.

 The different behavior to IDN domain labels by common web browsers is seen below.